JTourteau/gitlab-extracter/README.md

 ## Retrieving content as JSON

-The script used to retrieve Gitlab project's issues is **gitlab-extracter**
+The script used to retrieve Gitlab project's issues is **gitlab-extracter**.

 This script retrieve Gitlab project issues from its from project's id.